site home manc'r home join unite news campaigns events resources training organisation contact us

 How do the elections work?

-Voting is expected to open on Wednesday 15th September, and to run to at least 5pm 13th October.
+Voting opened on Monday 18th November, and has been extended to run until 11pm on Monday 9th December.
 Please vote as soon as you can, to avoid misplacing the official details you need to cast your vote.

-The election is by Single Transferable Vote (STV) - see http://www.electoral-reform.org.uk/article.php?id=48 if you want to know more.
+The election is by Single Transferable Vote (STV) - see http://www.electoral-reform.org.uk/single-transferable-vote if you want to know more.
 The key thing is that you have to place the candidates in order of preference - 1 or top being your favourite.
-Please put the union-backed candidate(s) top of your list in any order you like, then vote for as many or few of the other candidates as you want.

 How important is Fujitsu Voice?